1841 OC-3

 3. Polished die.
 The light die lines above IC are no longer visible.

 OC-3 is found only with reverse die state c.
-The die clashing occurred during the 1840 usage.
+Both the die clashing and the polishing which removed the die lines occurred during the 1840 usage.

 Photo credits: